 Customer support – Basecamp Vs. Trello

 With Basecamp, users can access short video tutorials, how-to guides, FAQs, and live classes.
-Basecamp support team is accessible by email and they have a quick response time.
+The basecamp support team is accessible by email and they have a quick response time.

 Trello offers a good knowledge base for users in the form of articles categorized by topic.
 There is a Getting Started guide and training webinar.
 Users can also get support from the Trello community.
 For email support, users need to invest in Trello’s pricing plans.